-Mirage, the so-called Holographic Trickster of Apex Legends characters, is perhaps the most satisfying Legend to play as when things go right.
+Want to learn how to master Mirage and his abilities in Apex Legends?
+The so-called Holographic Trickster of Apex Legends characters, is perhaps the most satisfying Legend to play as when things go right.
 When you pull off that perfectly timed bamboozle or distraction with your holographic decoys...
 Man, it feels great.
-Our Apex Legends Mirage guide will show you how to make the most of Mirage's skillset, with a multitude of practical tips and strategies on each one.
+Our guide will show you how to make the most of Mirage's skillset, with a multitude of practical tips and strategies on each one.

 On this page:

 - Mirage Passive tips: Now You See Me

 - Mirage Ultimate tips: Life Of The Party